Skip to main content

 FinTech · SaaS · MVP Development

 He found us through a strategic audit we'd done on his existing codebase.
-The audit revealed the previous team had over-architected a prototype that should have been lean.
+The audit revealed the previous team had over architected a prototype that should have been lean.
 We showed him exactly where the money went and why it didn't produce results.

-Cross-platform mobile application deployed to both the Apple App Store and Google Play Store.
+Cross platform mobile application deployed to both the Apple App Store and Google Play Store.
 Real users.
 Real transactions.
 Real traction data for the investor pitch.

-Architecture designed for scale from day one — when the Series A closed, the platform handled 10x load without a rewrite.
+Architecture designed for scale from day one.
+When the Series A closed, the platform handled 10x load without a rewrite.

-The Results
+The numbers.

 Time to working product